Visit our devotional blog: www.clcstarter.com

 That's what being a starter is all about.

-Below you will find a daily Bible study that will help you go beyond Sunday in your daily reading and understanding of the scriptures as well as helpful commentary and resources for further study from our Sermon team at CLC.
-The Scripture passages are carefully chosen to help you in: Spiritual Discipline, Daily Devotions and the Sunday Sermon.
+Below you will find a daily Bible study that will help you go beyond Sunday in your daily reading and understanding of the scriptures as well as helpful commentary and resources for further study from our contributors at CLC.
+The Scripture passages are carefully chosen to help you in: Spiritual Discipline, Daily Devotions, and the Sunday Sermon.

 Here is how it works: